 One of the newest Disney Hollywood Studios rides is Slinky Dog Dash.
 This family-friendly coaster, part of the new Toy Story Land, is themed after everyone's favorite Slinky Dog.

-The standby queue is lots of fun, with plenty of elements from Toy Story throughout.
-I recently waited in line for about 45 minutes, and I was entertained throughout.
+The standby queue is lots of fun, with plenty of Toy Story elements throughout.
+I recently waited in line for about 45 minutes and was entertained the whole time.

-While the ride is pretty kid-friendly, it does feature some small drops, and riders have to be at least 38 inches to ride.
-Set kids’ expectations early if they are a little too short to ride.
+While the ride is pretty kid-friendly, it does feature some small drops, and riders must be at least 38 inches tall to ride.
+Set kids' expectations early if they are a little too short to ride.

-It’s definitely one of the most popular Disney Hollywood Studios rides, so get a Genie+ reservation or arrive early.
+It's one of the most popular Disney Hollywood Studios rides, so get a Lightning Lane reservation or arrive early.

 Alien Swirling Saucers